Cantor function: Properties

 The Cantor function challenges naive intuitions about continuity and measure; though it is continuous everywhere and has zero derivative almost everywhere, $c(x)$ goes from 0 to 1 as $x$ goes from 0 to 1, and takes on every value in between.
 The Cantor function is the most frequently cited example of a real function that is uniformly continuous (precisely, it is Hölder continuous of exponent $\alpha = \log_3(2)$) but not absolutely continuous.
 It is constant on intervals of the form (0.x_{1}x_{2}x_{3}...x_{n}022222..., 0.x_{1}x_{2}x_{3}...x_{n}200000...), and every point not in the Cantor set is in one of these intervals, so its derivative is 0 outside of the Cantor set.
 On the other hand, it has no derivative at any point in an uncountable subset of the Cantor set containing the interval endpoints described above.

 The Cantor function can also be seen as the cumulative probability distribution function of the 1/2-1/2 Bernoulli measure μ supported on the Cantor set: $c(x)=\mu([0,x])$.
 This probability distribution, called the Cantor distribution, has no discrete part.
 That is, the corresponding measure is atomless.
 This is why there are no jump discontinuities in the function; any such jump would correspond to an atom in the measure.

 However, no non-constant part of the Cantor function can be represented as an integral of a probability density function; integrating any putative probability density function that is not almost everywhere zero over any interval will give positive probability to some interval to which this distribution assigns probability zero.
 In particular, as Vitali (1905) pointed out, the function is not the integral of its derivative even though the derivative exists almost everywhere.

 The Cantor function is the standard example of a singular function.

 The Cantor function is also a standard example of a function with bounded variation but, as mentioned above, is not absolutely continuous.
 However, every absolutely continuous function is continuous with bounded variation.

 The Cantor function is non-decreasing, and so in particular its graph defines a rectifiable curve.
 Scheeffer (1884) showed that the arc length of its graph is 2.
 Note that the graph of any nondecreasing function such that $f(0)=0$ and $f(1)=1$ has length not greater than 2.
 In this sense, the Cantor function is extremal.

-The property of the graph being a rectifiable curve is not to be confused with the property of being a 1-rectifiable set.
-Letting $\mathrm{gr}_f(x) \equiv (x,f(x))$ for $x\in[0,1]$, the graph $\mathrm{gr}_f([0,1])$ can be decomposed into the purely 1-unrectifiable set $\mathrm{gr}_f(\mathcal{C})$ and 1-rectifiable set $\mathrm{gr}_f([0,1]\setminus \mathcal{C})$, both of which have a 1-dimensional Hausdorff measure equal to $1$.
-The fact that $\mathrm{gr}_f(\mathcal{C})$ is purely 1-unrectifiable follows from the Besicovitch-Federer projection theorem.